Your Credit Score

 The Bank of England can increase or decrease the Base Rate.
 The current rate can be found on the Bank of England’s website.Back to top

 Your account terms and conditions explain whether your standard interest rates are linked to the Base Rate.
 Your standard interest rates can also be found in your monthly statement and account terms and conditions.

 If we need to change your interest rates in the future for other reasons, as we do now we’ll write to let you know beforehand and explain what your options are.
 We’ll also do this if we decide to relink your account to the Bank of England Base Rate in the future.
 You may also contact customer services on 0345 944 4555 for information around your interest rates or other aspects of your account.
 Lines are open 8am – 8pm, seven days a week.

 Not all Telephone Banking services are available 24 hours a day, seven days a week.

 The Base Rate set by the Bank of England directly affects our costs of lending.
 It is therefore one of the things we consider when setting interest rates on our credit cards.

-When the Bank of England changes the Base Rate, your rate will change.
-It’s a simple and fair way to reflect the change in our costs.Back to the top
+If your rates are linked to Base Rate and the Bank of England changes the Base Rate, your standard interest rates will change.
+It’s a simple and fair way to reflect the change in our costs.Back to top

-Your standard interest rate will not track any movements in the Base Rate below 0%.
+Your standard interest rates will not track any movements in the Base Rate below 0%.
 This is detailed in your credit card terms and conditions.

-For example, if base rate is reduced from 0.25% to -0.25%, your standard interest rate will reduce by 0.25% onlyBack to the top
+For example, if Base Rate is reduced from 0.25% to -0.25%, your standard simple interest rates will reduce by 0.25% only.Back to top

 Halifax Credit Cards are issued by Bank of Scotland plc, Registered in Scotland No.SC327000.
 Registered Office: The Mound, Edinburgh EH1 1YZ.
 Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under registration no. 169628.